Rookout/docs/docs/node-setup.md

 By default, Rookout ignores your project's dependencies in the `node_modules` folder.

-If the project you wish to debug is installed as a node module, create a file in the project's repository root folder, with the following content:
+If the project you wish to debug is installed as a node module, create a file in the project's repository root folder, called `.rookout`, with the following content:

 ```
 #package